Before getting married in Chicago or suburban Cook County, couples must obtain a marriage license from the Cook County Clerk's office.

 - Valid only in Chicago and suburban Cook County

 If you do not have your own officiant, you can be joined in marriage or a civil union by a Cook County judge at the Marriage and Civil Union Court, in the lower level of 119 W. Randolph St. (the City Hall/County Building).
 Marriages and civil unions are performed there six days a week.
-No appointments are taken, so you should check the court’s website or call to confirm its hours.
+You should check the court’s website or call to confirm its hours.
 Marriages and civil unions are also performed at the suburban municipal district courthouses.
 Times and restrictions vary, and some are by appointment only, so call in advance.

 After the marriage ceremony occurs